Jama Formation

-The Jama Formation is a Pliocene to Early Pleistocene (Montehermosan to Ensenadan in the SALMA classification) geologic formation in Ecuador.
-The claystones and sandstones were deposited in an coastal environment.
+The Jama Formation is a Pliocene to Early Pleistocene (Montehermosan to Ensenadan in the SALMA classification) geological formation in Ecuador.
+The claystones and sandstones were deposited in a coastal environment.
 The age of the Jama Formation is constrained by 40Ar/39Ar dating of tephra beds.
 The formation is correlated to the Charco Azul Formation of western Panama and southeastern Costa Rica.

 Subdivision

 The formation is subdivided in, from top to base: